Our Services

 Published on: 5/6/2026

-There are several factors to consider when interpreting these tests and choosing treatments, including SpO₂ thresholds, desaturation indexes, apnea hypopnea index, oxygen flow rates and device options, so see below for complete details on monitoring methods, oxygen delivery choices, lifestyle tips and when to consult a doctor.
+Interpreting results and choosing the right therapy depends on key factors like SpO₂ thresholds, desaturation indexes, apnea-hypopnea index (AHI), oxygen flow rates, and device options.
+See below for full details on monitoring methods, oxygen delivery choices, lifestyle tips, and when to consult a doctor.

 Living with chronic lung conditions like chronic obstructive pulmonary disease (COPD) means paying close attention not just to daytime symptoms, but to what happens while you sleep.
 At night, breathing can become shallower and oxygen levels can drop, increasing the risk of complications.
 Understanding how doctors monitor "night air" and manage COPD and nighttime oxygen can help you take proactive steps toward better sleep and lung health.